Create and configure models

 -

-- General: The default Nintex Apps model.
+- Basic: The default Nintex Apps model.

 - Aggregate: A model that collects, groups, and summarizes multiple data records into a single end result, such as a sum or a count.
+For more information, see Aggregate models.

-- Read/Write: ( REST connections) A model that can use multiple connection URLs for different data operations.
+- Read/Write: (REST connections) A model that can use multiple connection URLs for different data operations.

 -